johnwinans/raspberry-pi-install/imager.md

 **WARNING** Doing this incorrectly can instantly, unrecoverably, destroy the filesystem on the machine you are using.
 Do not do this if you don't understand the process!!!!! **DO NOT blindly copy these commands expecting everything will be OK.**

-Download the latest OS image from raspberrypi.com.
-The one I used while writing these notes is:
+Download the latest Desktop OS image from https://www.raspberrypi.com/software/operating-systems/

+You can directly download the one I used while like this:

 	wget https://downloads.raspberrypi.com/raspios_arm64/images/raspios_arm64-2025-12-04/2025-12-04-raspios-trixie-arm64.img.xz